Skip to main content

 In a doctor’s office or hospital, AI can collect and process more comprehensive and accurate data than a human could ever hope to.
 But rather than replace the nurses and office administrators, this automated capability frees them to focus on what they do best — educating patients and providing unique support and communication.

+A liberal arts background is particularly valuable in developing skills that machines can't replicate.
 Soft skills are still relevant in the workplace, and students who can demonstrate their creativity in areas such as writing, communication, critical thinking and collaboration, will continue to be attractive to employers.
-There is a growing trend for experts in the "digital humanities," who can bring digital resources into their research, teaching and publishing to make scholarship more accessible to others, Lahti said.

 Preparing for the Workforce

 Although they're well-equipped for many different roles, liberal arts majors may have a less clear-cut road to the perfect job than some graduates.
-Here are some suggestions for liberal arts majors entering the job market.
+Here are some suggestions for entering the job market after earning a degree in this field of study:

-• Diversify Your Skill Set: Since liberal arts majors can be helpful in many fields, one way to stand out from other applicants is to learn new topics and skills transferrable to your industry or organization of interest.
-For example, if you’re a communication major looking to work for a technology company, you might consider building on your vocabulary and understanding of the subject with an IT elective.
+- Diversify Your Skill Set: Since these majors can be helpful in many fields, one way to stand out from other applicants is to learn new topics and skills transferrable to your industry or organization of interest.
+For example, if you’re a communication major looking to work for a technology company, you might consider building on your terminology and understanding of the subject with a minor in IT or a related subject.
 You could also subscribe to technology journals to stay up-to-date on industry news.

-• Think Outside of the Box: Be willing to explore different industries with an open mind and gain new skills and knowledge.
+- Think Outside of the Box: Be willing to explore different industries with an open mind and gain new skills and knowledge.
 Publishing houses are not the only employer of English majors; your background and willingness to learn can be beneficial in other job markets as well.
-"As a liberal arts major myself, how you apply your education to your career growth is entirely up to you," said Ryan Bernier, a benefits specialist at SNHU and former career advisor.

 Why Do Employers Like a Liberal Arts Education?